jamescarson3/ctls2017/docs/intro_to_python/intro_to_python_070_errors.md

-# Introduction to Python - Errors and Exceptions
+# Python - Errors and Exceptions

 ## Questions